 - A fiction book cover’s text and graphics can intertwine rather than being treated as separate elements.

-Where the Crawdads Sing by Delia Owens has delighted countless readers in 2022 with its mix of a mysterious plot, beautiful descriptions of nature, and relatable themes.
-Its fantastic prose is complemented by one of the most attractive book covers found on the fiction bestseller list this year.
+Where the Crawdads Sing by Delia Owens has delighted countless readers with its mix of a mysterious plot, beautiful descriptions of nature, and relatable themes.
+Its fantastic prose is complemented by one of the most attractive book covers found on the fiction bestseller list.

 Perhaps the most striking component of the Where the Crawdads Sing cover is the full-page image used as a backdrop.
 The beauty of the sky and the lush blue of the water are stunning and likely to appeal to a generation familiar with the aesthetic of natural images like these that perform so well online.

-What can self-published authors with upcoming fiction books learn from this cover?
+What kind of book cover ideas can self-published fiction authors get from this cover?

 - Using an image as the entire backdrop of your book cover can be a beautiful choice.